Tornado near Roanoke, IL tornado 11/17/13 Aerial View of 11/17/13 Washington, IL Tornado Damage

 In Illinois, nearly 80% of all tornadoes occur from April 1st through June 30th, during the late afternoon and early evening hours.
-In a typical year, Illinois averages 46 tornadoes.
-Last year there were only 31 tornadoes reported, but they resulted in 112 injuries and tragically 9 deaths.
+In a typical year, Illinois averages 47 tornadoes.
+Last year there were 54 tornadoes reported.
+Nearly half of these tornadoes (25) occurred on November 17th, resulting in 8 fatalties, 183 injuries, and more than $1.1 Billion damage.
+However, early warnings and basements in many homes helped prevent more loss of life during that major tornado outbreak.

 When a tornado threatens, you may only have seconds to save yourself, and your family.
 Have a preparedness plan for your home, school AND workplace.
 Know where to find the best tornado shelter.